Tuscany

 Tuscan beaches

 The coastal area which consists of Colline Metallifere, Maremma and the islands of the Tuscan Archipelago, all have a fairly mild climate.
 The beaches in this area attract a lot of tourists and second home owners.
-Lots of sunshine and little precipitation are dominant characteristics for the coastal area.

 Food and drinks